-Graduation may feel a long way away, but now is the time for your teen to set themselves up to achieve the final school results they want.
+Graduation may feel a long way away at the beginning of Year 11, but now is the time for your teen to set themselves up to achieve the final school results they want.
 These six tips will give them a great head start.

 Begin with the end in mind

 Your teen probably did some career planning in Year 10 in order to select their courses for Year 11.
-If not, now is the time to do so.
-Encourage them to research options, and map out the different ways to get to the jobs they are interested in.
+If not, now is the time to do so – knowing what you what to do out of school, and what you need to achieve in order to get there, is a great study motivator!
+Encourage them to what they might like to do after school, and map out the different ways to get to the jobs they are interested in.
 School career advisers and online career sites such as Job Outlook, myfuture and Job Jumpstart are a great resource.

 Check the starting point

 At the beginning of Year 11, it’s important to make sure that your teen is doing the courses that will lead them to where they want to go.
 If there are any doubts, see the course adviser as soon as possible.